AmberRK/FamilyFrame/SDP.md

     1. User clicks on delete
     1. Application removes the tree from the database
     1. User page of list of trees is updated
 6. Special requirements:

+### 4.4 Create account
+1. Name: Create account
+2. Actor: User
+3. Entry condition: User is not logged in
+4. Exit condition: User has an account on the site
+5. Flow of events:
+    1. User navigates to login page
+    1. User selects "Create account"
+    1. User registers an email address and password
+    1. Database securely stores user's credentials
+    1. User is taken to login page
+6. Special Requirements
+    - 4a: Entering an already-registered email throws an error and stays on the account creation page

+### 4.5 Log in
+1. Name: Log in
+2. Actor: User, admin
+3. Entry condition: User has an account
+4. Exit condition: User is logged in to the site
+5. Flow of events:
+    1. User
+6. Special Requirements

+### 4.6 Delete user
+1. Name: Delete user
+2. Actor: User, admin
+3. Entry condition: User has an account
+4. Exit condition: User's account and trees are deleted, shared trees remain
+5. Flow of events:
+    1. User
+6. Special Requirements

+### 4.7 Delete all info
+1. Name: Delete all info
+2. Actor: User, admin
+3. Entry condition: User has an account
+4. Exit condition: User's account is deleted, all trees that the user created are deleted
+5. Flow of events:
+    1. User
+6. Special Requirements

+### 4.8 Customize UI
+1. Name: Customize UI
+2. Actor: User, admin
+3. Entry condition: Web app is open
+4. Exit condition: Interface appearance is changed
+5. Flow of events:
+    1. User
+6. Special Requirements

+### 4.9 Reset password
+1. Name: Reset password
+2. Actor: User
+3. Entry condition: User has an account
+4. Exit condition: User's password is reset to gain account access
+5. Flow of events:
+    1. User
+6. Special Requirements

+### 4.10 Collaborative editing
+1. Name: Collaborative editing
+2. Actors: 2 users
+3. Entry condition: 2 users are logged in
+4. Exit condition: 2 users simultaneously edit a tree
+5. Flow of events:
+    1. User
+6. Special Requirements
+6. Special requirements:

 5\.
 USER EXPERIENCE WIREFRAMES